All Episodes

 He wants this audience.

-By the way, I want to say that this this may be the last day I'm ever involved in a campaign of this kind.
+By the way, I want to say that this may be the last day I'm ever involved in a campaign of this kind.

-Because if you don't if you don't like her, she doesn't witness, you may never see me like this again.
+Because if you don't like her, she doesn't win this.

-And he wants the audience to go, oh no.
+And he wants the audience to go, oh, no.

 And I'll back to the phones.